be5invis/Iosevka/doc/custom-build.md

         - `U+2B33` LONG LEFTWARDS SQUIGGLE ARROW
     - Remove `NWID` and `WWID` features typographic features
   - `fixed`: Apply `fontconfig-mono` changes and further remove ligations.
+  - `wide-mosaic`: Similar to `normal`, but all mosaic (box-drawing characters and block elements) will be wide.
 * `serifs`: Optional, String, configures style of serifs.
   - When set to `slab`, the font will be converted into slab-serif.
   - Otherwise the font will be sans-serif.